 "The most astounding results for high school students were found in an attitude survey.
 We discovered that students in Corrective Reading had greatly improved attitudes toward reading.
 Before the program began, 34% had an overall positive response to reading.
 After Corrective Reading, 70% reported positive attitudes, while the comparison group remained at 34%," Airhart said.

 At the conclusion of the study, she found statistical significance in spelling and comprehension abilities among students exposed to Corrective Reading.
 In addition, greater mean gains were achieved by those same students in all decoding, spelling, and comprehension tests.

-"The beauty of Corrective Reading is that it takes students from absolutely any individual reading level to mastery," Airhart said.
-"Within 15 weeks, several Grade 9 students, who had never been exposed to Corrective Reading until then, made three- and four-year gains."
+"The beauty of Corrective Reading is that it takes students from absolutely any individual Reading level to mastery," Airhart said.
+"That's why the district's Reading Adoption Committee selected it, as well as Reading Mastery, to be the district's two official intervention programs for at-risk students in Grades K-9, beginning with the 2007-2008 school year.

+"Within 15 weeks, several Grade 9 students, who had never been exposed to Corrective Reading before made three- and four-year gains."

 Dr. Kathleen Airhart, Director of Schools

-African American Caucasian Hispanic Asian

 About Putnam County Schools

-Grades: K-12

-Number of Students: 9,918 Reduced Price Lunch: 47%
+Grades: K-12 Number of Students: 10,500 Reduced Price Lunch: 52% ELL: 7%

-ELL: 5%

-For More Information

-Dr. Kathleen Airhart, Director of Schools Putnam County Schools 1400 East Spring Street Cookeville, Tennessee 38506 Tel: (931) 526-9777
+Dr. Kathleen Airhart, Director of Schools Putnam County Schools 1400 East Spring Street Cookeville, Tennessee 38506 Tel: (931) 526-9777 airhartk1@k12.tn.net

-airhartk1@k12.tn.net

-Breed Middle School

-Lynn, Massachusetts

-English Learners in Massachusetts Middle School Achieve Multiple Years Growth